ePages-de/essence/CONTRIBUTING.md

 * Please add tests if you changed code.
 Contributions without tests won't be accepted.
-* If you don't know how to add tests, please put in a PR and leave a comment asking for help.
-We love helping!
+* If you're unsure how to add tests, submit a PR and leave a comment asking for help.
+We love to assist!
 * Please don't update the Gem version.

 Inspired by https://github.com/thoughtbot/factory_bot/blob/main/CONTRIBUTING.md